 B. All parking or loading areas containing over five spaces, including automobile service and drive-in establishments, shall be subject to the following additional requirements:

 (1) The area shall be effectively screened on each side which adjoins or faces the side or rear lot line of a lot situated in any R District.
-The screening shall consist of that required for buffers as specified in Article 6, § 300-6.2I and J. The screening shall be set back from each street no more than the main building wall minimum setback.
+The screening shall consist of that required for buffers as specified in Article 5, § 300- 5.2.I and J. The screening shall be set back from each street no more than the main building wall minimum setback.

 (2) A substantial bumper of masonry, steel, heavy timber or concrete curb stop shall be placed at the edge of surfaced areas except driveways in order to protect abutting structures, properties and sidewalks.